-At the place where the Minnesota and Mississippi Rivers join together, Hidden Falls - Crosby Farm Regional Park brings people and nature together.
-The master plan honors the cultural significance of this area to the Dakota people, increases access to the parks in a way that strengthens wellness of people, plants, animals, and water.
-The plan seeks to maintain this place of healing and restoration for people and ecology, including those of the City of St. Paul and the broader Metropolitan region.
+At the place where the Minnesota and Mississippi Rivers join together, Hidden Falls -Crosby Farm Regional Park brings people and nature together.
+The master plan honors the cultural significance of this area to the Dakota people, and increases access to the parks in a way that strengthens the wellness of people, plants, animals, and water.
+The plan seeks to maintain this place of healing and restoration for the environment and people, including those of the City of St. Paul and the broader Metropolitan region.